 Rule 13.
-Counterclaim and cross-claim.
+Counterclaim and crossclaim.

 (b) Permissive counterclaim.
-A pleading may state as a counterclaim any claim against an opposing party not arising out of the transaction or occurrence that is the subject-matter of the opposing party's claim.
+A pleading may state as a counterclaim against an opposing party any claim that is not compulsory.

 (c) Relief sought in a counterclaim.
 A counterclaim need not diminish or defeat the recovery sought by the opposing party.
 It may request relief that exceeds in amount or differs in kind from the relief sought by the opposing party.